 The Quality and Productivity Section announces the Gerald J. Hahn Q&P Achievement Award, which recognizes an individual who has demonstrated outstanding and sustained achievement and leadership in developing, promoting, and successfully improving the quality and productivity of products and organizational performance using statistical concepts and methods over a period of 20 or more years.
 This award is named after the first American Statistical Association (ASA) Quality & Productivity (Q&P) chair, Gerald (Gerry) J. Hahn, who exemplified these traits throughout his long and successful career.

-The award winner must have:
+The award recipient must have:

 - Delivered measurable and significant value to his/her organization, as recognized by peers and organizational leaders, in applying statistical concepts and methods to improving quality and productivity over a sustained period of time.